St Ronan's College

 St Ronan's College (Irish: Colaiste Naomh Ronan) is a voluntary grammar school located in Lurgan, County Armagh, Northern Ireland.

 History

-The college formed on 1 September 2015 when the three single-sex schools in Lurgan combined: St Paul’s Junior High School, St Mary’s High School and St Michael’s Grammar School.
+The college formed on 1 September 2015 when the three previous schools in Lurgan combined: St Paul’s Junior High School, St Mary’s High School and St Michael’s Grammar School.
 The college initially operated on three sites but in 2021 work began on a new single building on a 36-acre site at Container Road.
 The total investment on this new building will be £30million.
 Students will move into the new facility in 2025.
 It is anticipated that the new college building will accommodate 1750 pupils.

 Facilities

 The new school will provide greatly enhanced facilities.
 Besides general classrooms the new school will have specialist rooms for art, science, drama, technology, music, business studies, ICT, home economics and careers.
 There will also be a sixth form centre, a canteen/dining room, a multi-purpose hall and a library.
 There will be a range of sporting facilities including grass and synthetic football pitches, a multi-purpose sports hall, a gymnasium/hall and a fitness suite.

 Classrooms in the college are currently named after one of seventeen different saints: Gemma, Brigid, Teresa, Elizabeth, Rita, Joseph, John, Paul, Anthony, Mary, Michael, Bernadette, Catherine, Clare, Cecilia, Francis and Peter.